Gabriel Guerrero: Arizona Diamondbacks

+On June 3, 2015, Guerrero was traded to the Arizona Diamondbacks with Welington Castillo, Dominic Leone and Jack Reinheimer in exchange for Mark Trumbo and Vidal Nuño.
+He spent the remainder of the year with the Double-A Mobile BayBears, hitting .241 with eight home runs and 45 RBI across 78 appearances.

-On June 3, 2015, Guerrero was traded to the Arizona Diamondbacks in a 6 player trade with the Seattle Mariners.
-The Diamondbacks added him to their 40-man roster after the season.
-Guerrero was designated for assignment by the Diamondbacks in November 2016.
+On November 20, 2015, the Diamondbacks added Guerrero to their 40-man roster to protect him from the Rule 5 draft.
+He split the 2016 campaign between Mobile and the Triple-A Reno Aces.
+In 126 appearances for the two affiliates, Guerrero slashed .234/.281/.383 with nine home runs, 54 RBI, and six RBI.
+On November 18, 2016, Guerrero was designated for assignment by the Diamondbacks.

 Cincinnati Reds

 On November 28, 2016, Guerrero was claimed off waivers by the Cincinnati Reds organization.
-He was non-tendered on December 2, and signed to a minor league contract on December 4.
+He was non-tendered on December 2, and re-signed to a minor league contract on December 4.

-Guerrero was called up to the majors for the first time on September 3, 2018 and made his debut the next day.
-On October 3, 2018, he was outrighted to the minors and removed from the Reds 40 man roster.
-He elected free agency on November 3, 2018.
+Guerrero was selected to the 40–man roster and promoted to the major leagues for the first time on September 3, 2018, and made his debut the next day.
+On October 3, he was outrighted to the minors and removed from the Reds' 40-man roster.
+Guerrero elected free agency on November 2.

 Miami Marlins

-On November 14, 2018, Guerrero signed a minor league deal with the Miami Marlins.
+On November 14, 2018, Guerrero signed a minor league contract with the Miami Marlins.
 He was assigned to the Triple-A New Orleans Baby Cakes to begin the 2019 season.
 In 105 games for New Orleans (and 9 games for the Double-A Jacksonville Jumbo Shrimp, Guerrero hit .254/.270/.401 with 11 home runs and 51 RBI.
-He became a free agent following the 2019 season.
+He elected free agency following the season on November 4, 2019.

 Toronto Blue Jays

 On January 21, 2020, Guerrero signed a minor league contract with the Toronto Blue Jays organization.
 Guerrero did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.